 I experienced a worry doll tour, organized by one of the mothers of the schools.
 Worry dolls are traditional little dolls that you put under your pillow when you go to bed and they take will take away your worries.
 You visit the house of a local family and work on the worry dolls.
 It is also possible to visit one of the schools and learn about the project.
 By visiting the schools and meeting the local people, you are not only learning about other cultures, but you also know where the investments goes.
 It is for sure one of the best cultural things to do in Guatemala and a great way to support.
 Curious about these cultural activities?
 Take a look at the website of Niños de Guatemala.

-When you are in Guatemala (or Mexico), a visit to a temazcal, a traditional Maya sauna should not be missed.
+When you are in Guatemala, a visit to a temazcal, a traditional Maya sauna should not be missed.
 A temazcal is a small round house made of volcanic rock and adobe.
 The Maya used this sweathouse as a ceremonial cleansing of the body, for example after a battle or a ball game.
 Sick people, elderly people and pregnant women could also strengthen and recover here.
 Volcanic rocks are used to heat the temazcal and different indigenous herbs are used as aromatics.
-I experienced a temazcal at La Lancha.
+I experienced a temazcal at Hotel La Lancha, by Francis Ford Coppola.
 A wonderfully romantic experience!
 And one of the most relaxing things to do in Guatemala.

 Tikal, top things to do in Guatemala